は and が: What's the difference between these two Japanese particles?

 To give a couple classic examples of this, consider:

-That person is Sami.
+That person is Sami. <br>

-→ Here, it's equally valid to say that person is Sami and Sami is that person .
+→ Here, it's equally valid to say _that person is Sami_ and _Sami is that person_.
 It doesn't matter which way you organize the sentence because thing A and thing B are the same.
 To indicate this two-way equality, we use が.

-Tokyo is the the capital of Japan.
+Tokyo is the the capital of Japan. <br>

-→ Again, it would also be accurate to say the capital of Japan is Tokyo .
+→ Again, it would also be accurate to say _the capital of Japan is Tokyo_.
 Since we can swap the order of the parts of the statement without making it false, we connect them with が (ga).

 _(Note: You can also optionally use は (wa) for two-way relationships, but I've chosen to attribute it to が (ga), just to keep the sections separate.)_